everson-ever/restme/README.md

 # Restme

-## ⚠️ Do not use this gem yet.
-In progress

 [![Gem Version](https://badge.fury.io/rb/restme.svg)](https://badge.fury.io/rb/restme)

 Adds support for new **Rails** controller actions such as pagination, filtering, sorting, and selecting specific model fields.
 Easily implement full CRUD functionality by importing Restme into your controller.